 Assessment in all full-year and some session-length subjects involves one or two essays per session and an unseen examination.
-In some subjects student participation in tutorials and/or seminars is also assessed.
+In some subjects student participation in tutorials and/ or seminars is also assessed.
 For details of assessment in particular subjects, consult the School of History.

 Details of a major in History, and of the requirements for entry to Year 4 Honours, are listed below.
-It should be noted that 1. under Faculty rules a student may complete only one Level 1 History subject (12 Level 1 credit points) and that 2. all Upper Level History subjects require a student to have completed a Level 1 History subject.
-Some Upper Level subjects have additional pre- or co-requisites.
+It should be noted that 1. under Faculty rules a student may complete only one Level 1 History subject (12 Level 1 credit points) and that 2. all Upper Level History subjects have prerequisites.